borntofrappe/svelte-tutorial/README.md

 ## School Closures Maps

-Highlight school closure at a global scale with a choropleth map and an interactive dashboard.
+Highlight school closure at a global scale with a choropleth map and an interactive visualization.